CLICK HERE to see webcam photo of Lower Hay lake taken in last 2 minutes

 10 tips for improving your shoreline CLICK HERE

 Maps Maps Maps2012 Invasive plant survey sites map.

-A map of where WAPOA will look in 2012 for invasive plants.
+A map of where WAPOA looked in 2013 for invasive plants.
 Looking before they become entrenched.
 Who knew they checked so many places?
 CLICK HERE

 Where does the MN DNR stock fish on the chain?